ncherric/Iliad-ReadtheDocs/docs/tutorial/merger.rst

 ======

 This is a minor submodule in terms of being lightweight and does not require many of the components that some of the other modules do.
-This module does require Singularity if you want to use the same version of BCFtools and do not want to download it.
+This module does not require Singularity.

 If you have multiple independent VCF files and need the means to combine them, this module is for you.